shadadu/Roketo/README.md

 In cases such as the Arxiv rocketry papers which don't come with questions paired to answers, we use a question-generating LLM to generate questions paired with paragraphs as answers and thus obtain Q&A data set.

 This is a chat bot to support study and research in rocket and space engineering.

+Datasets and models are pushed to Hugging Face hub: https://huggingface.co/shaddie